opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 ----------------------------------------
 .. c:function:: CascadeClassifier::CascadeClassifier(const string\& filename)

-    Loads the classifier from file.
+    Loads a classifier from a file.

-    :param filename: Name of file from which classifier will be load.
+    :param filename: Name of the file from which the classifier is loaded.

 .. index:: CascadeClassifier::empty